-First, the proliferation of self-directed NEIGHBOURHOOD POLE WALKING CLUBS.
+First, the proliferation of self-directed NEIGHBORHOOD POLE WALKING CLUBS.
 These clubs are filling a great need for focus, friendship, consistency and fun.
-By April 2017 I foresee over 20 club teams participating in the TC10km.
+By April 2020 I foresee over 20 club teams participating in the TC10km.

 Second, the creation of a “POLE WALKING CENTER” in Victoria.
-By way of a federal grant, Rob Wilson, Linda Schaumleffel, and Jan Mosley are turning Westshore Rec Center into the Nordic Pole walking center of Greater Victoria.
-With a dedicated trail FACILITY called the WESTSHORE WALK WAY, 9 in-house instructors, and a proliferation of Nordic pole walk programs at the center, our dream has become a reality.
-Grand opening will be in March 2017 with festivities and a pole walking event for all.
-With this center available, every pole walker or pole walking club can use this walk facility for a change of pace or to host their own friendly event, at no cost.
-In addition, health professional can refer their patients here to systematically build their muscles after surgery, disease, or other intervention and feel confident that great instruction is available all the time.
+By way of a federal grant, Rob Wilson, Linda Schaumleffel, and Jan Mosley have turned the Westshore Rec Center into a Nordic Pole walking center.
+With a dedicated trail FACILITY called the WESTSHORE WALK WAY, Rec Center staff instructors, and Nordic pole walk programs in their activity catalogue, our dream is a reality.
+With this resource available, every pole walker or pole walking club can use this walk facility at no cost for a change of pace or to host their own friendly event, In addition, health professionals can refer their patients to the rec center to find Nordic pole walking courses in the community, to add on to the care they have already received.

 HERE’S HOW YOU CAN HELP BUILD THIS COMMUNITY LEGACY: